-Florida Disaster Consulting (FDC) was contracted to perform state public assistance (PA) duties for the Alabama Emergency Management Agency.
-Our staff advised the client on debris operations, developed project worksheets for sub-applicants, developed mitigation applications, and performed state close-out duties after the 2011 tornadoes.
+Florida Disaster Consulting (FDC) was contracted to perform state Public Assistance (PA) duties for the Alabama Emergency Management Agency following the 2011 tornadoes.
+Our staff successfully advised the client on debris operations, developed project worksheets for sub-applicants, developed mitigation applications, and performed state close-out duties.

-FDC was also contracted to advise the city of Hanceville on the FEMA Public Assistance (PA) Program and the Federal Highway Administration Emergency Relief Program reimbursement processes — specifically category A, B, and volunteer resource issues.
+FDC was also contracted to advise the city of Hanceville on the FEMA Public Assistance (PA) Program and the Federal Highway Administration Emergency Relief Program reimbursement processes — specifically FEMA category A, B, and volunteer resource issues.
 Our staff ensured the city’s financial team developed and retained proper documentation and provided debris monitor training to the city’s maintenance staff.

-FDC was contracted to provide technical specialists with varying skills, knowledge, licensing, certifications, and expertise necessary to respond to public assistance emergencies within the state of Alaska — specifically for the Department of Military & Veterans Affairs, Department of Homeland Security & Emergency Management Services when responding to immediate recovery efforts of a disaster.
+FDC was contracted to provide technical specialists with varying skills, knowledge, licensing, certifications, and expertise necessary to respond to public assistance emergencies within the state of Alaska — specifically for the Department of Military & Veterans Affairs, Department of Homeland Security & Emergency Management Services when responding to the immediate recovery efforts of a disaster.

-FDC is currently contracted to process sub-applicants’ request for reimbursement, evaluate cost overruns, carry out procurement procedures, and contract structures through our financial analysts.
-FDC also performs reviews of project worksheet scopes and cost estimating factors, as well as closeout tasks on projects resulting from the 2013 severe storms, flooding, landslides, and mudslides for the State of Colorado Office of Emergency Management.
+FDC was contracted to process sub-applicants’ requests for reimbursement, evaluate cost overruns, carry out procurement procedures, and contract structures through our financial analysts.
+FDC also performed reviews of project worksheet scopes and cost estimating factors, as well as closeout tasks on projects resulting from the 2013 severe storms, flooding, landslides, and mudslides for the State of Colorado Office of Emergency Management.

-Contracted to perform state public assistance (PA) duties for Tropical Storm Debby, FDC staff administers FEMA PA Grants to sub-applicants throughout the state.
-Duties include preparing for and hosting applicant briefings and kickoff meetings, performing site visits, as well as gathering necessary documentation and prep work for project worksheets.
+FDC was contracted to perform state Public Assistance (PA) duties for Tropical Storm Debby.
+FDC staff administered FEMA PA grants to sub-applicants throughout the state.
+Duties included preparing for and hosting applicant briefings and kickoff meetings, performing site visits, as well as gathering necessary documentation and preparation work for project worksheets.

-Contracted to perform state closeout duties on all large project worksheets for Hurricanes Rita and Wilma in South Florida, FDC’s staff worked directly with sub-applicants preparing documentation, coordinating FEMA reviews, and making final eligibility determinations before audit.
+Our staff was contracted to perform state closeout duties on all large project worksheets for Hurricanes Rita and Wilma in South Florida.
+FDC’s staff worked directly with sub-applicants preparing documentation, coordinating FEMA reviews, and making final eligibility determinations before audit.

 FDC was contracted to perform debris operations management duties for the Florida Department of Transportation D7 pre-event debris removal contract.
-Under this responsibility, FDC ensured contractor and DOT staff would properly document all debris operations for federal reimbursement purposes.
+Under this responsibility, FDC ensured that contractors and the Department of Transportation staff would properly document all debris operations for federal reimbursement purposes.

 FDC was contracted to write a continuity of operations and emergency management plan for CSR Professional Services, Inc., a Florida corporation that provides data breach reporting services.

-Contracted to perform project administration and QA/QC services in Plaquemines Parish, FDC’s duties included invoicing reconciliation, landfill negotiations, assisting with permitting issues, certifying payment to subcontractors, and tracking daily workload.
+FDC was contracted to perform project administration and QA/QC services in Plaquemines Parish.
+FDC’s duties included invoicing reconciliation, landfill negotiations, assisting with permitting issues, certifying payment to subcontractors, and tracking the daily workload.
 This project was for removal of over one million cubic yards of debris.

 FDC was contracted to advise Ocean City and their Debris Contractor, Byrd Brothers Emergency Services, on the FEMA reimbursement process in response to Hurricane Sandy.
-Through ongoing consulting, FDC worked to ensure proper FEMA documentation was developed and retained, as well as developed specialized monitor training to teach proper FEMA-approved monitoring procedures to Ocean City staff after Hurricane Sandy.
+Through ongoing consulting, FDC worked to ensure the proper FEMA documentation was developed and retained, and developed specialized monitor training to teach proper FEMA-approved monitoring procedures to Ocean City staff after Hurricane Sandy.

-FDC was also contracted to provide QA/QC staff to perform invoice reconciliation services on Ocean County’s PPDR contracts with various contractors after Hurricane Sandy.
+FDC was also contracted to provide QA/QC staff to perform invoice reconciliation services on Ocean County’s PPDR contracts with various contractors.

 Under a sub-contract with the State of New Jersey Department of Environmental Protection Agency, FDC provided waterway debris monitoring services for over 82 miles of coastline, rivers, lakes, and wetland debris.
 Tasks included removal operations and required report development for reimbursement after Hurricane Sandy.

-FDC was contracted to provide request for reimbursement and closeout expertise to T and M Engineers Inc. Required tasks included organizing and uploading closeout quality backup documentation to the state EM grants website, advisement on requests for other grant funds, preparation of building defensible closeout documents, and creation of documents to withstand Federal Office of the Inspector General Audits.
+FDC was contracted to provide request for reimbursement and closeout expertise to T and M Engineers Inc. Required tasks included organizing and uploading closeout quality backup documentation to the state's Emergency Management grants website, advisement on requests for other grant funds, preparation of building defensible closeout documents, and creation of documents to withstand Federal Office of the Inspector General Audits.

-Contracted to advise Lee County on the federal reimbursement process, ensure proper FEMA and FHWA documentation was developed and retained, and provided monitor training information to county staff after the April 2011 tornadoes.
+We also advised Lee County and Johnston County on the federal reimbursement process, ensured proper FEMA and FHWA documentation was developed and retained, and provided monitor training information to county staff.

-FDC was contracted to review all project worksheets written by FEMA staff for Tyler County after Hurricane Ike, as well as review Category A PW’s and identify any additional funding available.
+FDC was contracted to review all project worksheets written by FEMA staff for Tyler County after Hurricane Ike, as well as review Category A Project Worksheets and identified any additional funding available.
 As a result, FDC worked to recover an additional $2,000,000 of funding for the County.

 South Padre Island sub-contracted FDC to review all project worksheets written by FEMA staff for Hurricane Ike and Dolly.
 FDC reviewed, identified, and coordinated FEMA Public Assistance grants, FHWA ER funds, and insurance proceeds.
 Additionally, FDC sought further funding opportunities from each agency for the client.

 FDC is currently contracted to perform mass care/DRC management duties for the FEMA Individual Assistance — Mass Care Bravo Sector contract.
-Under this contract, FDC is responsible for Disaster Recovery Center management and operations, as well as other mass care duties.
+Under this contract, we are responsible for Disaster Recovery Center management and operations, as well as other mass care duties.
 Bravo Sector is comprised of nine states, Puerto Rico, and the U.S. Virgin Islands.

-Currently contracted to perform QA/QC services for Ceres Environmental on all PPDR, Waterway, and ROW debris removal operations, FDC provides training to various staff of governmental agencies in the region.
+FDC is currently contracted to perform QA/QC services for Ceres Environmental on all PPDR, Waterway, and ROW debris removal operations Our experts provide training to various staff of governmental agencies in the region.